Reparations for slavery: CARICOM Reparations Commission

-By country

 Antigua and Barbuda

 In 2011, Antigua and Barbuda called for reparations at the United Nations, saying "that segregation and violence against people of African descent had impaired their capacity for advancement as nations, communities and individuals".
-More recently, in 2016, Ambassador of Antigua and Barbuda to the United States, Sir Ronald Sanders, called on Harvard University "to demonstrate its remorse and its debt to unnamed slaves from Antigua and Barbuda."
+More recently, in 2016, Ambassador of Antigua and Barbuda to the United States, Sir Ronald Sanders, called on Harvard University "to demonstrate its remorse and its debt to unnamed slaves from Antigua and Barbuda".
 According to Sanders, Isaac Royall Jr., who was the first endowed professor of law at Harvard, relied on the slaves on his plantation in Antigua when establishing Harvard Law School.
 Sanders recommended these reparations come in the form of annual scholarships for Antiguans and Barbudans.

 Barbados

 In 2012, the Barbadian government established a twelve-member Reparations Task Force to sustain the local, regional, and international momentum for reparations.
-Barbados was then leading the way in "calling for reparations from former colonial powers for the injustices suffered by slaves and their families."
+Barbados was then leading the way in "calling for reparations from former colonial powers for the injustices suffered by slaves and their families".

 Barbados was said to be "leading the way" (as of 2021) in calling for the payment of reparations for slavery.

 As of January 2023, the Barbados National Task Force on Reparations, part of the CARICOM Reparations Commission, is seeking reparations from wealthy British MP Richard Drax for his ancestors' involvement in slavery.
 The Drax family still owns a large estate in Barbados; Richard Drax is said to be worth "at least £150m".
-If the Commission's request to return Drax Hall to Barbados is refused, the government intends to take the matter to international arbitration.
+If the Commission's request to return Drax Hall to Barbados is refused, the government intended as of January 2023 to take the matter to international arbitration.

 Guyana

 In 2007, Guyana President Bharrat Jagdeo formally called on European nations to pay reparations for the slave trade.
-President Jagdeo stated, "Although some members of the international community have recognized their active role in this despicable system, they need to go step further and support reparations."
+President Jagdeo stated: "Although some members of the international community have recognized their active role in this despicable system, they need to go step further and support reparations."
 In 2014, the Parliament of Guyana established a "Reparations Committee of Guyana" to further investigate the impact of slavery and create formal demands for reparations.

 Haiti

 Having attained its independence from France in 1804 through a brutal and costly war, the case for reparations to Haiti was tenable.
 Shortly after that, France would demand that the newly founded Haiti pay the French government and enslavers 90 million francs for the "theft" of the enslaved people's own lives (compensated emancipation) and the land that they had turned into profitable sugar and coffee-producing plantations to recognize the fledgling nation's independence formally.
 French banks and Citibank financed this debt and finally paid off in 1947.

-In 2003, then-President of Haiti Jean-Bertrand Aristide demanded that France compensate Haiti for over US$21 billion, the modern equivalent of the 90 million gold francs Haiti was forced to pay to gain international recognition.
+In 2003, then-President of Haiti Jean-Bertrand Aristide demanded that France compensate Haiti for more than US$21 billion, the modern equivalent of the 90 million gold francs Haiti was forced to pay to gain international recognition.
+Aristide later accused France and the United States of overthrowing him in a successful coup d'état: he claimed that they did this in retaliation for his demands.